-If you’ve got One Day in Helsinki, Here is Your Perfect Itinerary!
+Got One Day in Helsinki?
+Here is Your Perfect Itinerary!

 Exploring Finland?
 Awesome – great choice!
 The country is a nature lover’s paradise, a northern lights “hot spot”, and the capital, Helsinki, is full of life! if you’ve got 2 days in Helsinki – then you’re going to need to find more to do!
 This guide is just for a one-day tripper!

 There are lots of common questions about the Finnish capital like “is Helsinki walkable?”
 The answer is yes!
-Eric actually visited back in 2017 but only for a very quick day trip from Tallinn by ferry to Helsinki.
-Some of you might want to do a day trip to Tallinn, Estonia – but that’s for another post we plan on writing soon because it’s so popular!
+Eric actually visited back in 2017 but only for a very quick day trip from Tallinn to Helsinki by ferry.

 One Day in Helsinki

 To bring you the best Helsinki knowledge we could, we’ll let our local guide walk you through from here.
 That said, if you are planning to stay in Helsinki for more than just one day, you’ll need a place to sleep.

 You can check here for accommodation in Helsinki.
 Without further ado, here is Nick and his recommendations for one day in Helsinki!

 So… there is no better place to kick off your day than the Market Square.
 You’re sure to find strong coffee there.
 The Finns are one of, if not the, biggest coffee consumers per capita.